cyril-sabourault/nginx-controller-gateway-comparison/README.md

 # NGINX-controller and Gateway API Comparison

-Terrraform resources to deploy a GKE cluster with both Gateway API and a NGINX Ingress Controller using cert-manager to compare ingress methods.
+Terrraform and Kubernetes resources to deploy a GKE cluster with both Gateway API and a NGINX Ingress Controller using cert-manager and a small app to compare ingress methods.

 ## Usage